General Terms and Conditions

 4.1.
 Delivery dates or delivery deadlines must be agreed in writing.
 They shall be deemed to have been met if the consignment is ready for dispatch by the time they expire.
 If, in the event of our being in default of delivery, the purchaser grants us a reasonable extension of time under threat of rejection, the purchaser shall be entitled to withdraw from the contract if this extension expires without effect.
 If we are responsible for non-compliance with bindingly promised time-limits and deadlines or are in default, the purchaser shall be entitled to default compensation amounting to 0,5 % for each complete week of default, but to no more than a maximum of 5 % of the invoice value of the deliveries an performances affected by the default.
 Further claims shall be excluded, unless the default was caused by at least gross negligence on our part.

 4.2.
-Even if deadlines have been bindingly agreed, we shall not be deemed responsible for delays in delivery or performance caused by force majeure or by events that make delivery by the seller considerably more difficult or impossible – and not only temporarily; these shall be deemed to include in particular strikes, government orders, etc., even if they affect our supplier or sub-supplier.
+Even if deadlines have been bindingly agreed, we shall not be deemed responsible for delays in delivery or performance caused by force majeure or by events that make delivery by the seller considerably more difficult or impossible – and not only temporarily; these shall be deemed to include in particular strikes, pandemics and epidemics, government orders, etc., even if they affect our supplier or sub-supplier.
 They shall entitle us to postpone delivery or performance by the period of the hindrance plus an appropriate start-up period, or to completely or partly withdraw from the contract because of the part that has not yet been performed.
 If our supplier fails to supply the required merchandise, or if deliveries are incomplete, we shall transfer to the purchaser all claims against the supplier to which we are entitled because of the latter’s late delivery.
 If the hindrance lasts longer than three months, the purchaser shall be entitled to withdraw from the contract because of the not yet- fulfilled part thereof after granting a reasonable extension of time.
 If the delivery period is extended, of if we are released from our obligation, the purchaser may not derive claims for damages from this.
 We can only invoke the circumstances mentioned if we inform the purchaser immediately.
 Said circumstances shall not be deemed to be our responsibility even if they arise when we are already in default of delivery.

 4.3.
 In order for us to adhere to our delivery obligation, the purchaser must duly and punctually meets its obligations.
 In particular, all forms of default of delivery or service shall be excluded if advance payments agreed with the purchaser, and due before delivery, are not made.